 Rat Terriers are a big personality in a compact body.
 Inquisitive and highly intelligent, these qualities work in their favor when it comes to puzzles and games that will provide seemingly endless entertainment.

 When they’re given a job to do, however, things get serious.
 They give 100 percent whether they’re hunting vermin, running agility or having a training session.
-Since Rat Terrier dogs were bred to both function as a working dog and live with a family, they can master both equally.
+Because Rat Terrier dogs were bred to both function as a working dog and live with a family, they can master both equally.

 These small-sized dogs are usually very friendly and tend to get along with kids and other dogs, but it’s important to remember that all dogs are individuals so this can differ from Rattie to Rattie.
 As long as your dog is properly socialized (aka introduced to different people and environments) from a young age, they’ll be a great companion for all the family, and a friend to anyone they meet.
+It’s also important to teach kids how to interact with dogs.

 As their name implies, these dogs kind of have a thing for vermin.
 So you may want to rethink a Rat Terrier if you keep house with rats, mice, hamsters or birds unless you take precautions to keep them separated.
 The same goes for cats, but with early and deliberate introductions as Rat Terrier puppies, the two can definitely thrive together.